 The Helen Diller Family Comprehensive Cancer Center - American Cancer Society Individual Research Award: This HDFCCC program is to make seed funding available to encourage junior investigators to initiate promising new projects in cancer-related research that may enable them to compete successfully for national research grants.
 Targeted are projects in basic, clinical, health policy, health services, psychosocial and behavioral, epidemiologic, and control research that seek to answer fundamental questions about the development and nature of cancer; have direct application to the prevention, diagnosis, and treatment of cancer; relate to health policy or delivery of cancer care; investigate the psychosocial and behavioral impact of cancer; or study the circumstances under which cancer occurs in populations.
 For more information on the ACS grant, see the ACS Award page.

 The School of Medicine Bridge Program: bridges gaps in funding monies for both new and established investigators.
 Contact Linda Tsiu, Analyst, at 415/476-1977.

 University Development and Alumni Relations (UDAR): Facilitates the allocation of monies endowed to UCSF.
 These funds are usually dedicated to specific departments or areas of research and typically are to be used at the investigator's discretion.
-Contact Jennifer E. Childs, Associate Director, Corporate and Foundation Relations, at 415/502-0827.
+Contact Evan Kennedy, Associate Director, Corporate and Foundation Relations.

 UCSF Hellman Fellows Program: